Guaranteed departures for 2 or more people! Please inquire today to begin the booking process.

-Our adventure continues as we cruise in style to Havana and enjoy the panorama on the way.
+After breakfast our adventure continues as we cruise in style to Havana and enjoy the panorama on the way.
 We return to Habana Vieja’s cobbled streets and head to the Rum museum, Finca Vigía and the Mercado San José.
 This crafts fair has a palpable soul with its handcrafted goods, colorful stalls, and cheerful vendors.
 It also features theatrical performances and art exhibitions—transforming the space from a market to a cultural center.
 It’s the perfect place to visit on our last full day on the island if you’re hoping to take a piece of Cuba with you!

 After we drop off our souvenirs at our accommodations, we celebrate our final evening together in Cuba with a farewell dinner that features the best of Cuban dishes.
 Take a page from Hemingway’s book and sit down with a mojito or daiquiri Papa Hemingway style.

 Museum of Fine Arts and Adios Havana!

 , and as required by U.S. law, we have a full-time agenda of people-to-people activities.
 Cuba has it’s own beat and things don’t always run on time.
 The activities and visits listed are not guaranteed but we endeavor to do our best to provide the content intent of this people–to-people program.
 Visiting developing countries can be eye-opening and life-changing, and hopefully visiting Cuba is both.
 Accommodations may not be up to the standards you are used to.
 Sometimes the hot water or air conditioning doesn’t work.
 We ask all our guests to appreciate the authenticity of your cultural encounters as well as the people, food, culture, and adventures that are exceptional in their difference.
 Our local guide, along with your Cuba Unbound Tour Leader promise to do their best to make this a fascinating and educational experience.

 Dates & Rates